Also known as Five S and Workplace Organization.

 - Use a tool checklist to ensure all the proper tools are available.

-Shining aims of creating a clean workplace without rubbish, dirt or dust.
-This will enable easy identification of abnormalities such as repeated contamination and oil spills before it gets worse.
-Shining also helps in creating ownership of the work area making it safer and more pleasant to work in.
+The shining phase is all about keeping the workspace very clean without rubbish, dirt or dust.
+This enables the easy identification of abnormalities such as repeated contamination and oil spills, preventing them from getting worse.
+Moreover, maintaining a clean and orderly workspace helps in creating a sense of ownership among employees, making it safer and more pleasant to work in.

 Some of the strategies used in shining are: